5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 **PollAppleHotKeys** = `Yes`

-Enables the key combinations known from Macs to use boot modes like Verbose, Safe and Single User Mode, etc. without having to set extra boot-args.
-For details see `Configuration.pdf` included in the OpenCore package.
+Enables keyboard shortcuts known from Macs to use different boot modes like Verbose, Safe or Single User Mode, etc. without having to set extra boot-args.
+For example, you can enter CMD+V before starting macOS and it will then boot in verbose mode.
+So no need to add `-v ` to the boot-args.

+For more details check the `Configuration.pdf` included in the OpenCore package.

 ### Accelerate boot (result will vary)